LithoCoders/dailycpp/EffectiveModernC++/Chapter4/Item22_Pimpl_idiom.md

         rm -f widget.o main.out

 ```
 As we see, `widget.hpp` no longer includes Gaget headers (i.e., `vector` and `string` - just for example purpose.
-It can can be any user define type)
+It can can be any user defined type)
 Client code `main.cpp` includes `widget.hpp`.
 If you remove destructor, compiler will try to generate one and unique pointer complains does not know `sizeof` incomplete type `Impl` struct to free this resource.